The Bass-Jiang group for automorphism-induced HNN-extensions: Abstract

 \section{Abstract}

 We use the Bass--Jiang group for automorphism-induced HNN-extensions to build a framework for the construction of tractable groups with pathological outer automorphism groups.
-We give sample applications of this framework, including to a strong form of a question of Bumagin--Wise on the outer automorphism groups of finitely presented, residually finite groups.
+We apply this framework to a strong form of a question of Bumagin--Wise on the outer automorphism groups of finitely presented, residually finite groups.